Wilson Reis: UFC Flyweight Title Challenge

 Reis faced Flyweight champion Demetrious Johnson on April 15, 2017 at UFC on Fox 24.
 After a one-sided affair through the first two rounds, Reis suffered his first loss by submission as Johnson won via armbar in the third round.

 Post title shot

 Reis faced Henry Cejudo on September 9, 2017 at UFC 215 He lost the fight via TKO in the second round.

 Reis faced John Moraga on April 14, 2018 at UFC on Fox 29.
 He lost the fight via unanimous decision.

 Reis faced Ben Nguyen on December 2, 2018 at UFC Fight Night 142.
 He won the fight via unanimous decision.

 As the last fight of his prevailing contract, Reis faced Alexandre Pantoja on April 13, 2019 at UFC 236.
 He lost the fight via TKO in the first round.
 Subsequently, UFC opted not to renew Reis' contract.

-Post-UFC career
+ARES FC

 On February 18, 2020, news surfaced that Reis signed a contract with ARES FC.

-As the first bout after his release from the UFC, Reis faced Carlos Briseño at Budo Sento Championship 1 on November 14, 2020.
-He won the fight via second round submission.

-Reis was knocked out in 16 seconds in a bout with Donny Matos at the Budo Sento Championship 2 in Mexico on April 10, 2021.